 Most retirement experts recommend you contribute 10% to 15% of your income toward your 401(k) each year.
-The most you can contribute in 2019 is $19,000.
-If you’re age 50 or older, you can contribute an extra $5,000.
+The most you can contribute in 2019 is $19,000, and those age 50 or older can contribute an extra $6,000.
+In 2020, you can contribute a maximum of $19,500.
+Those age 50 or older will be able to contribute an additional $6,500.
 However, you can use our 401(k) calculator to figure out how much you can expect to earn based on any contribution amount you choose.

 Overview of 401(k)s

 A 401(k) is a retirement savings plan offered by many for-profit companies.
 They grew in popularity in the 1980s while less and less companies were offering pensions.

 With a 401(k), your employer chooses some investment options, and then it is up to you to create a portfolio.
 A 401(k) allows you to decrease your taxable income because you fund it with pre-tax dollars, but it’s also riskier, because it relies on the market.
 If the market performs poorly, your 401(k) could potentially lose money.
 A 401(k) is still a good way to save for retirement, but what percentage of your salary should you actually put into it?

 How Much Should You Contribute to Your 401(k)? – Rule of Thumb

 As a rule of thumb, experts advise that you to save between 10% and 20% of your gross salary toward retirement.
 That could be in a 401(k) or in another kind of retirement account.
 No matter where you save it, you want to save as much for retirement as you can while still living comfortably.